 The HK53 is a fantastic weapon and one of the most under appreciated rifles to have been used by the UK’s military.
 It has seen service with numerous units and branches and, was generally well liked by those who employed it.
+They were officially designated the L101A1 but are most often referred to as HK53s.

 Having an 8.31″ barrel, the HK53 is the shorter, SMG sized variant, of the HK33 rifle.
 This makes it an ideal choice for roles where the weapon must be concealable, compact for various reasons, (such as vehicular operations), and lightweight.
-The HK53 was later replaced in these roles by the L119A1, despite briefly serving concurrently.
+The L101A1 was later replaced in these roles by the L119A1, despite briefly serving concurrently.

 The main users of the HK53 within the UK were those tasked with VIP protection or low visibility activities.
 The bulk of the photographs are of Royal Military Police Close Protection Officers escorting VIPs in conflict zones.
 The SAS has utilized them in the PSD role as well as counter terror operations.
 14 Intelligence Company has also employed them in low vis operations in Iraq and Northern Ireland.